Delta guber: Tribunal orders substituted service on Okowa – The Sun Nigeria

 Paul Osuyi, Asaba

-The Delta State Governorship Election Petition Tribunal has ordered a substituted service on the incumbent governor, Dr. Ifeanyi Okowa of the petition filed by the governorship candidate of the All Progressive Congress (APC), Chief Great Ogboru.
+THE Delta State Governorship Election Petition Tribunal has ordered a substituted service on Governor Ifeanyi Okowa, of the petition filed by the governorship candidate of the All Progressives Congress (APC), Great Ogboru.

-Granting the prayers in an ex parte motion filed by counsel to the petitioners, TieTie .O Esq, chairman of the tribunal, Hon.
-Justice Suleiman Belgore held that the governor should be served through his party official.
+Granting the prayers in an experte motion filed by counsel to the petitioners, TieTie O. Esq, tribunal Chairman, Justice Suleiman Belgore, held that the governor should be served through his party official.

-“It is hereby ordered that the first respondent, Dr. Ifeanyi Arthur Okowa, be served the petition and other processes by substituted means to wit: service through the secretary of the People’s Democratic Party (PDP), Delta State chapter, Asaba or through any officer in his office.”
+“It is, hereby, ordered that the first respondent, Okowa, be served the petition and other processes by substituted means to wit: service through the PDP secretary, Delta State chapter, Asaba, or through any officer in his office,” he said.

 Leave a Reply